offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * how probable it is that the sequence is part of the same family of sequences that make up the profile.
  * how it might align had it been included in the profile..

-**WHY**: A profile HMM provides for a quick-and-dirty mechanism to determine if a new sequence is related the the existing family of sequences that make up the profile.
+**WHY**: A profile HMM provides for a quick-and-dirty mechanism to determine if a new sequence is related the existing family of sequences that make up the profile.

 For example, imagine that you have 5 sequences that you know are definitely in the same family and so you align them together (such as the 5 sequences in the profile above).
 You now have a 6th sequence that you want to test against the family.
 Normally, what you would do is re-do the alignment with the 6th sequence included and see how it lines up.
 The problem is that a sequence alignment's computational and memory requirements grow exponentially as you include more sequences, so once you add that 6th sequence, you've massively increased the time it takes to get a result.